 The DIY market is growing.
 As information becomes easier to access, more homeowners are taking the plunge and taking on their own projects.
 This is especially true in the face of labor shortages.

 Invest in the DIY market in your area by catering to their needs.
 You’ll find that doing so may increase sales while you wait for labor to rebound.

-This beautiful white-on-white kitchen has a few surprises with a deep blue island and gold hardware paired with stainless appliances.
+This beautiful white-on-white kitchen has a few surprises with a deep navy blue island and gold hardware paired with stainless appliances.
 Tempered Fog tiles bring depth and interest to pull the project together.

 Designer: Charleene’s Houses LLC